 Choosing the Right Tooth Replacement Solution

 Implant dentistry has many benefits over the traditional removable options for replacing missing or failing teeth.
-The team of experts at Carolinas Center for Dental Implants specialize in restoring teeth through custom treatment plans that are unique to every patient.
+The team of surgeons at Carolinas Center for Dental Implants specializes in restoring teeth through custom treatment plans that are unique to every patient.

 Patients often choose removable dentures or bridges because they are cheaper upfront, but there are many pros and cons to this option.
 Removable oral appliances often present costly repairs in the future.
 Dentures must be replaced about every 5 years and if your dentures are not fitted properly, they could slip around in your mouth and cause sores.
 Many people with dentures find them inconvenient to remove during meals and brushing.
 They may also feel embarrassed to be without teeth at times.
 While cheaper in the beginning, complete dentures and removable bridges can lead to costly repairs and severe bone loss down the road.

 By choosing dental implants instead of dentures, these issues are nonexistent.
 Your dental implant fuses to the jaw bone, and it will remain in your mouth at all times.
 This includes eating, brushing, and flossing.
 A valuable alternative to dentures, dental implants are designed to look and feel just like natural teeth.
 Dental implants will not need to be replaced when properly cared for, which saves time and money in the future.
 Implant-supported tooth replacement is the only type of restoration that is embedded into the jaw bone, preventing bone loss and maintaining good oral health.

 Whether you’re missing one tooth or many teeth, our oral surgeons and prosthodontists will create a custom solution for you.
 There are many treatment options to consider when undergoing restorative dental work.
 During your first visit, we will discuss these options with you and help determine the right choice for your smile needs.